mt-krainski/lithopia_scanner/README.md

 *note: Development was done on Windows 10 and that's the system to which the installation notes apply*

 - [rasterio](https://rasterio.readthedocs.io/en/latest/index.html) - *Also needed to be installed manually from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio) and required GDAL, which can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal)*
+- [pillow](https://pillow.readthedocs.io/en/5.2.x/handbook/image-file-formats.html#jpeg-2000) is used to read JPEG2000 data.
+It uses OpenJPEG